Few products are pushed harder in the heating and air conditioning industry than variable speed furnaces. There are three reasons for this:

-Because of this, it’s difficult to find anything but marketing hype about these furnaces.
+Because of this, it's difficult to find anything but marketing hype about these furnaces.
 Most of it is not only misleading but wrong.
-That’s not surprising.

-But using independent studies and years of consumer experience we can find the true pros and cons of these furnaces.
+Using independent studies and years of consumer experience we can find the true pros and cons of these furnaces.

 What is a Variable Speed Furnace?

-Variable speed furnaces claim to have three major benefits.
+These gas furnaces claim to have three major benefits.

 - Saves Money

 Let's look at each of these claims one at a time.

 On paper the answer to that question is yes.
 In reality, it will cost you more in the long run.

 Because variable speed gas furnaces have a more efficient motor, on average home owners save about $40 a year in electricity with a variable speed unit.
 Far below what manufacturers claim.

 Manufacturer claimed savings are based on a motor in constant operation.
 24 hours a day 365 days a year.
 In this case, variable speed dc motors do consume less electricity then a standard motor.